IGP (e-gifting retailer): Funding

 In October 2016, IGP raised $2 million (₹13 crore approx) in seed funding.
 The round was led by angel investors Naveen Arya, promoter, Karamchand Appliances and Tarun Joshi, Director, PE firm, 3i.

 In December 2017, the company raised an undisclosed amount of Pre Series A funding led by Venture Catalysts.

 In February 2022, the company secured $10 million in a Series A funding round led by DSG Consumer Partners, Rajiv Dadlani Group, 9Unicorns and Venture Catalysts.
+Additionally, in September of the same year, IGP received $23.5 million in its Series B funding round, with Motilal Oswal Alternate Investment Advisors (MO Alts).